Honolulu in 24 Hours: Our Ultimate 1-Day Itinerary for First-Time Travelers

 Shop and chill at Ala Moana

-In the mood for some post-lunch perambulation?
-Head over to Ala Moana, where you’ll be tempted to shop ‘til you drop.
-An easy walk from downtown Honolulu, Ala Moana boasts the world’s largest open-air shopping center.
+In the mood for some post-lunch wallet-busting?
+Let’s head over to Ala Moana, where you’ll be tempted to shop ‘til you drop!
+An easy walk from downtown Honolulu, Ala Moana boasts the world’s largest open-air shopping center—and is one of our favorite places to wander in the city when the need for retail therapy strikes.

 Shop at Ala Moana Center

 Get ready to give your wallet a workout: The Ala Moana Center is home to nearly 300 stores.
-It features one of the world’s largest collections of luxury retailers, four major departments stores, several Hawaiian retailers offering locally-crafted items, and 70 dining destinations—if you’re still hungry.
+Walking around the Ala Moana Center, we’ll find one of the world’s largest collections of luxury retailers, four major department stores, several Hawaiian retailers offering locally-crafted items, and 70 dining destinations—if you’re still hungry!

 Long live the luau